-A set of visual resources to get you grounded quickly in the core concepts of search engine optimization (SEO), with a particular focus on what your web page needs.
+A set of visual resources to get you grounded quickly in the core concepts of search engine optimization (SEO) focused on what each of your individual website pages needs.

-- Content: your copy (including headlines and anchor text), images and anything else on the page for readers, as well as how this content is organized.
+- anything else on the page for readers, including how this content is organized.

 - Links Into Your Site (Backlinks)